 Information about the Application

 Included on the Application page is a link to the Conservation Bank grant application form.
 This application will allow you to apply for funding for your proposal and will give the Bank the required information to make a decision as to whether your proposal is acceptable.
 Please note that the application is in several sections, which should be filled out as completely as possible.
 The Bank realizes that a number of the requirements of this statute are expensive and difficult to obtain.
 For that reason, several of these requirements have been placed in Phase two so that you will have some idea of favorability of the Bank acceptance prior to having to meet these requirements.
 Non-acceptance of your proposal does not mean that it is not a good proposal nor does it prevent your proposal from being re-submitted in another budget cycle.
-The Bank requests three copies of the application.
-One copy of the application should be emailed and two hard copies (soft bound binders are preferred, 3 ring binders are too large) should be mailed to the SC Conservation Bank at 1201 Main Street, Suite 1820, Columbia, SC 29201.
+The Bank requests two copies of the application.
+One copy of the application should be emailed and one hard copy (softbound binders are preferred, 3 ring binders are too large) should be mailed to the SC Conservation Bank at 1201 Main Street, Suite 1820, Columbia, SC 29201.

 The grant application for the South Carolina Conservation Bank contains four basic areas.
 It should be noted that the grant application is a competitive process wherein determination by the Board of priority funding status is made by comparison of the significant criteria associated with each proposal.
 These criteria serve to provide information to the Bank about the proposal in the most objective manner.
 The basic areas are:

 - The first general area contains information about the qualified entity and the landowner.
 Each question in this area addresses a statutory requirement.

 - Natural Resource Criteria: This area reviews 11 criteria that make this proposal unique and significant.
 In other words, why does the conservation and protection of this landscape improve the quality of life in South Carolina?
 The score in this area represents 55% of the total proposal score.